-- 1.3.
+- 1.1.
+Existing Facilities - 1.2.
+Known outage(s) of generation or Transmission Facility(ies) with a duration of at least six months. - 1.3.
 New planned Facilities and changes to existing Facilities - 1.4.
 Real and reactive Load forecasts - 1.5.
 Known commitments for Firm Transmission Service and Interchange - 1.6.
 Resources (supply or demand side) required for Load - M1.
-Each Planning Coordinator and Transmission Planner shall have evidence in either electronic or hard copy format that it is maintaining ac System models and geomagnetically-induced current (GIC) System models within its respective area, using data consistent with MOD standards including items represented in the Corrective Action Plan, representing projected System conditions, and that the models represent the required information in accordance with Requirement R1.
+Each Planning Coordinator-and Transmission Planner, in conjunction with each of its Transmission Planners, shall provide documentation on roles and responsibilities, such as meeting minutes, agreements, and email correspondence that identifies that agreement has been reached on individual and joint responsibilities for maintaining models and performing the studies needed to complete GMD Vulnerability Assessment(s) in accordance with Requirement R1. - Responsible entities as determined in Requirement R1 shall maintain System models and geomagnetically-induced current (GIC) System models of the responsible entity's planning area for performing the studies needed to complete GMD Vulnerability Assessment(s).
+[Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - M2.
+Responsible entities as determined in Requirement R1 shall have evidence in either electronic or hard copy format that it is maintaining ac-System models and geomagnetically-induced current (GIC) System models within its respective area, using data consistent with MOD standards including items represented in the Corrective Action Plan, representing projected System conditions, and that the models represent the required information in accordance with Requirement R1.of the responsible entity's planning area for performing the studies needed to complete GMD Vulnerability Assessment(s).